barskern/paraglider/README.md

 The service will store IGC files metadata in a NoSQL Database (persistent storage).
 The system will generate events, which can be subscribed to using webhooks, and it will monitor for new events happening from the outside services.

+# Clocktrigger

+Link to the [paragliding-clocktrigger](https://github.com/barskern/paragliding-clocktrigger) which is deployed on open-stack.

 # IGC-Tracks API

 ## `GET /paragliding/api`